alaminopu/kctl/readme.md

 ## Installation

 ```
-chmod a+x food
+chmod a+x kctl
 ```

 ```
-mov food /usr/local/bin
+mov kctl /usr/local/bin
 ```

 ## Kubernetes commands

-1. Getting all pods in `food` namepaces
+1. Getting all pods of your defined namespace.

     ```
-    food pod
+    kctl pod
     ```

-2. Getting all services in `food` namespaces
+    Search specific pods with app name

      ```
-    food svc
+    kctl pod <app-name>
     ```

-3. Getting all deployments in `food` namespaces
+2. Getting all services of your defined namespace.

     ```
-    food deploy
+    kctl svc
     ```

-4. Checking logs of any of the `food` deployment or app
+    Search specific service with app name

      ```
-    food logs <app-name>
+    kctl svc <app-name>
     ```

+3. Getting all deployments of your defined namespace.

+    ```
+    kctl deploy
+    ```

+    Search specific deploy with app name

+     ```
+    kctl deploy <app-name>
+    ```

+4. Checking logs of any of the deployment or app of your defined namespace.

+    ```
+    kctl logs <app-name>
+    ```

     Example:

     ```
-    food logs search
+    kctl logs search
     ```

-5. Port forward any of the `food` deployment or app
+5. Port forward any of the deployment or app of your defined namespace.

     ```
-    food forward <app-name> <port-number>
+    kctl forward <app-name> <port-number>
     ```

     Example:

     ```
-    food forward search 8030
+    kctl forward search 8030
     ```

     or

     ```
-    food forward search 8030:8030
+    kctl forward search 8030:8030
     ```

-6. Exec to any pod of the `food` deployment or app.
+6. Exec to any pod of the deployment or app of your defined namespace.
 By default it will try to use `bash`.

      ```
-    food exec <app-name>
+    kctl exec <app-name>
     ```

     Example:

     ```
-    food exec search
+    kctl exec search
     ```